ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-getting-started.md

 ## Storage
 {: #deploy-ocp-storage}

-In addition to a small amount of storage (10 GB) required by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console, persistent storage is required for each CA, peer, and ordering node that you deploy.
+In addition to a small amount of storage (10 GB) required by the Fabric Operations Console, persistent storage is required for each CA, peer, and ordering node that you deploy.
 Because blockchain components do not use the Kubernetes node local storage, network-attached remote storage is required so that blockchain nodes can fail over to a different Kubernetes worker node in the event of a node outage.
 And because you cannot change your storage type after deploying peer, CA, or ordering nodes, you need to decide the type of persistent storage that you want to use _before_ you deploy any blockchain nodes.

-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console uses dynamic provisioning to allocate storage for each blockchain node that you deploy by using a pre-defined storage class.
+The Fabric Operations Console uses dynamic provisioning to allocate storage for each blockchain node that you deploy by using a pre-defined storage class.
 You can choose your persistent storage from the available Kubernetes storage options.

 If the storage includes support for the `volumeBindingMode: WaitForFirstCustomer` setting, you should configure it to delay volume binding until the pod is scheduled.
 Read more in the [Kubernetes Storage Classes documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode){: external}.
 {: tip}

-Before you deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric, you must create a storage class with enough backing storage for the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console and the nodes that you create.
-You can set this storage class to use the default storage class of your Kubernetes cluster or create a new class that is used by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
+Before you deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric, you must create a storage class with enough backing storage for the Fabric Operations Console and the nodes that you create.
+You can set this storage class to use the default storage class of your Kubernetes cluster or create a new class that is used by the Fabric Operations Console.
 If you are using a multizone cluster in {{site.data.keyword.cloud_notm}} and you change the default storage class definition, then you must configure the default storage class for each zone.
 After you create the storage class, run the following command to set the storage class of the multizone region to be the default storage class:
 ```
 kubectl patch storageclass